sixpark/slate/source/includes/_result.md

 ### ID generation

 The ID to be sent to the results endpoint is a comma separated Base64 safe encoded string of answer Ids

+### Validation

+All questions must be answered with no duplicates otherwise a 400 Bad request will be returned.

 ### Summary